-Social Anxiety Disorder Treatment and Therapy for Teens in Dallas, Texas
+Social Anxiety Disorder Treatment for Teens in Texas

 Watching your teenager struggle socially can be heartbreaking.
 However, social anxiety disorder is a treatable condition, and help is available.
 If your teen is struggling with symptoms of social anxiety disorder, such as shyness or panic attacks, read on to explore treatment options near Dallas, Texas, and learn how to help your child manage this common mental health condition.

-BasePoint Academy’s outpatient treatment centers in the Dallas area are leading providers of comprehensive care for a range of adolescent mental health issues, including anxiety disorders, depression, Post-Traumatic Stress Disorder (PTSD), Obsessive-Compulsive Disorder (OCD), Attention-Deficit/Hyperactivity Disorder (ADHD), and more.
-Call us today to schedule a confidential with our licensed professionals so we can recommend the most suitable treatment options for your teen.
+BasePoint Academy’s accredited outpatient treatment centers are leading providers of comprehensive care for a range of adolescent mental health issues, including anxiety disorders.
+Call us today to schedule a confidential mental health assessment with our licensed professionals so we can recommend the most suitable treatment options for your teen.

 What Is Social Anxiety Disorder in Teens?

-For teens with social anxiety disorder, fear of judgment or embarrassment in social situations becomes overwhelming, leading to psychological and emotional distress.
-This interpersonal anxiety can interfere with their daily life, making it difficult for teenagers to engage in school, activities, or friendships.
+For teens with social anxiety disorder, fear of judgment or embarrassment in social situations can become overwhelming, leading to psychological and emotional distress.
+This interpersonal anxiety can interfere with their daily life, making it difficult to engage in school, activities, or friendships.

-Teens with social anxiety disorder often experience intense self-consciousness and social phobia.
+Adolescents with social anxiety disorder often experience intense self-consciousness and social phobia.
 They may exhibit avoidance behaviors, such as refraining from speaking in class, joining group activities, or attending social events.
 This avoidance can lead to isolation, lower self-esteem, and academic struggles.
-Early intervention, including therapy and counseling, helps your teen build coping skills, manage their anxiety, and regain confidence in social settings.
+Early intervention, including therapy, helps your teen build coping skills, manage their symptoms, and regain confidence in social settings.

 Insurance Coverage for Teen Social Anxiety